tutorgen/hpit_services/README.md

 - HPIT_URL_ROOT : the URL root where the HPIT server lives

 server/settings.py currently contains the following options:
+- HPIT_VERSION : the version of this server
+- DEBUG : If the server should be ran in debug mode (DEPRECATED)

 - HPIT_PID_FILE : the location where the PID file of the server is stored, for tracking the server process
 - HPIT_BIND_IP : the IP address the server is listening on
 - HPIT_BIND_PORT : the port that the HPIT server listens on

-- HPIT_VERSION : the version of this server
+- MONGO_DBNAME : The name of the HPTI database in MongoDB.
+- SECRET_KEY : A cryptographic secret for generating other secrets.
+(Keep this secret)
+- SQLALCHEMY_DATABASE_URI : A database URL for SQLAlchemy to store administrative data.
+(Defaults to SQLite)
+- CSRF_ENABLED : True to enable protections against cross-site request forgery attacks.

+- USER_PASSWORD_HASH : How passwords for users should be generated.
+(Leave this alone unless you know what you're doing.)

 ## Database Structure

 The HPIT server uses a NoSQL MongoDB database to manage its messages and transactions.
 MongoDB uses a lazy creation policy, so the database and its collections are created only after elements are inserted, and can be created with no prior configuration.
 The database contains five core collections:

 ### messages
 A list of messages sent to the system before being duplicated to plugin_messages It contains the following fields:
 entity_id: "The session ID of the sender"
 payload: "The data being sent."

-### plugin_subscriptions
-Maps the event names to the names of plugins that are actively listening for them.
-It contains the following fields:
-- name: "plugin name"
-- event: "event name"

 ### plugin_messages
 Contains messages sent to plugins, as copied from the messages collection.